-Information contained in the preceding paragraphs under the subheading "Summary of DTC's Policy and Procedures" has been obtained from DTC.
+Information contained in the preceding paragraphs in this Appendix has been obtained from DTC.
 The Housing Development Fund makes no representation as to the completeness or the accuracy of such information or as to the absence of material adverse changes in such information subsequent to the date hereof.
-No assurance can be given by the Housing Development Fund that DTC and the Participants will make prompt transfers of payments to Beneficial Owners.
-The Housing Development Fund is not responsible or liable for payments by DTC or the Participants or for sending transaction statements or for maintaining, supervising or reviewing records maintained by DTC or the Participants, or for any other action taken by DTC or the Participants, including the furnishing of notices to Beneficial Owners or the choice of Beneficial Owners to whom redemptions of Bonds will apply.
+No assurance can be given by the Housing Development Fund that DTC and the Direct or Indirect Participants will make prompt transfers of payments to Beneficial Owners.
+The Housing Development Fund is not responsible or liable for payments by DTC or the Direct or Indirect Participants or for sending transaction statements or for maintaining, supervising or reviewing records maintained by DTC or the Direct or Indirect Participants, or for any other action taken by DTC or the Direct or Indirect Participants, including the furnishing of notices to Beneficial Owners or the choice of Beneficial Owners to whom redemptions of Bonds will apply.

-In the event the Housing Development Fund determines that it is in the best interest of the Beneficial Owners that they be able to obtain Bond certificates in physical form for a series of Bonds, the Housing Development Fund may notify DTC and the Trustee, whereupon DTC will notify the Participants of the availability through DTC of the Bond certificates.
+In the event the Housing Development Fund determines that it is in the best interest of the Beneficial Owners that they be able to obtain Bond certificates in physical form for any of the Bonds, the Housing Development Fund may notify DTC and the Trustee, whereupon DTC will notify the Direct or Indirect Participants of the availability through DTC of the Bond certificates.
 In such event, the Trustee shall issue, transfer and exchange Bond certificates as requested by DTC and any other Bond owners in appropriate amounts.
+In any event Bond certificates are issued, the provisions of the General Resolution shall apply to, among other things, the transfer and exchange of such certificates and the method of payment of principal and interest on such Bond certificates.